s-munro/100-days-of-code/log.md

 ### Day 5: August 2, 2020.
 Sunday

 **Today's Progress**: Big news tomorrow so I'm keeping today's post short.
 Today I didn't dive much into writing out code, but looked into learning a little more about front end and back-end, and how everything plays together.
 I'm itching to get back into writing code out though, so we will be back to that shortly.
-Thankfully tomorrow marks the beginning of the weekend, which means more free time for me to work on this!

 **Thoughts** Big news tomorrow, that I'll be putting on here!
 Very excited.